Comprehensive Guide to Cholesterol Blood Tests

 Do I need to fast before a cholesterol test?

-Yes, most cholesterol tests require fasting for 9-12 hours beforehand, but you can drink water during this period.
+Yes, most cholesterol tests require a 9-12 hour fast, but you may drink water during this period.

 What do cholesterol test results mean?